calabrialab/RAAVioli/RAAVioli_short/README.md

 > R2 is used to validate chimeras found in R1.
 > Although it is technically possible to search for integration sites in R2, this would likely produce a high number of false positives due to missing contextual information.

-In addition, a compressed file `results.tsv.gz` is generated for each sample.
+In addition, a compressed file `results.tsv.gz` is generated concatenating each sample result.
 It provides per-read details such as integration locus, rearrangements, and alignment features — useful for plotting, debugging, or downstream analysis.

 ---